oracle-devrel/cool.devo.build/README.md

     slug: `frameworks`

-Available Tags, use at least one of each type.
+Available Tags, try to use at least one of each type.
 If no appropriate tag exists in a section, you can add a new tag to your post.
 In the pull request, please specify the new tag and to which type it belongs.

 __personas:__